 Your rent is going to depend on many factors.
 If you open a little coffee stand drive-thru shop you won’t be leasing a property with as much space as a full-service café.
 Your rent will be significantly lower than that of the café owner.

-This is a great place to reiterate that it’s important to comparison shop.
-You should find out what other property owners are renting their spaces for.
-You don’t want to end up paying too much for your coffee shop lease.
 Find out what the going rate is for similar spaces in the area before you’re in your coffee shop lease signing.
 If you’re stuck on a certain space that is priced higher than other places like it then maybe try to negotiate a better monthly payment.

 Should the lease for my coffee shop be in my name?

-This is a definite no. It’s not a good idea to have a business lease signed in your personal name.
+This is a definite no. It’s not a good idea to have a business lease signed in your name.
 You want to make sure the lease is in the name of the business.

 Even if your business is run by you and you alone, meaning there are no other employees, you want to make sure you establish an LLC or incorporate your business.
 Then you can have the commercial lease put in the name of the business.

 Why is it important to keep the lease separate from you, personally?
-The same reason it’s important to keep all of the business details separated from your personal details.
-If the business should fail and there are debts to be settled, you don’t want the governing authorities to be able to come after you personally.
-Be smart and set everything up so that you and your personal assets are as protected as possible.
+For the same reason, it’s important to keep all of the business details separated from your details.
+If the business should fail and there are debts to be settled, you don’t want the governing authorities to be able to come after you.

-When you blur the lines between business assets and liabilities and your own personal assets and liabilities, you’re setting yourself up for possible hardship and headaches later.
-The smartest thing you can do is make sure that your coffee business financials and your personal financials are as separate as they possibly can be.
+When you blur the lines between business assets and liabilities and your assets and liabilities, you’re setting yourself up for possible hardship and headaches later.
+The smartest thing you can do is make sure that your coffee business financials and your financials are as separate as they possibly can be.
 That includes the coffee shop lease agreement.

-To learn more on how to start your own coffee shop checkout my startup documents here
+To learn more on how to start your coffee shop check my startup documents here

 Please note: This blog post is for educational purposes only and does not constitute legal advice.
 Please consult a legal expert to address your specific needs.